 ITK Inhibitor.
-We are currently developing a series of selective, covalent inhibitors of ITK and are evaluating them in preclinical studies for potency, safety and efficacy.
+We have developed selective, covalent inhibitors of ITK and are evaluating them in preclinical studies for potency, safety and efficacy.
 ITK, an enzyme that functions in T-cell signaling and differentiation, is expressed predominantly in T-cells, which are lymphocytes that play a vital role in immune responses.
-One of the key survival mechanisms of tumors is believed to be the reprogramming of T-cells to create an inflammatory environment that inhibits anti-tumor immune response and favors tumor growth.
+One of the key survival mechanisms of tumors is believed to be the reprogramming of T-cells to create an inflammatory environment that inhibits antitumor immune response and favors tumor growth.
 We believe highly selective inhibitors of this enzyme will facilitate induction of T-cell anti-tumor immunity and also may be useful in the treatment of T-cell lymphomas.
-In 2016, we selected a lead development candidate for this program and initiated IND-enabling studies.
-Subject to the completion of such studies and the submission and acceptance by the FDA of an IND, we plan to advance the candidate into Phase 1 clinical trials in cancer patients in 2018.
+We have selected a lead development candidate for this program that was designed to bind selectively to T-cells.
+It is orally bioavailable and has been shown to achieve cellular occupancy of the target in vivo in various animal models.
+We have initiated IND-enabling studies for our lead development candidate.
+Subject to the completion of such studies and the submission and acceptance by the FDA of an IND, which we plan to file in 2018, we plan to advance the candidate into Phase 1 clinical trials in cancer patients in early 2019.
 We have filed patent applications covering composition of matter and uses of our ITK inhibitors and hold exclusive worldwide rights for all indications.